The Modern

-QR Code Blueprint
+Business Card QR Blueprint

-How to integrate QR codes that never expire and can be updated even after you hand out your card.
+How to integrate QR codes that never expire and can be updated even after you hand out your last card.

 Handing out a business card with a broken QR code is worse than having no card at all.
 It signals a lack of technical attention and attention to detail.